See the latest photos of water in Kati Thanda-Lake Eyre National Park

 The colours in the water, the different light depending on the direction you take photos, the salt patterns and the salt formations make a flight over the lake a must-do for anyone visiting the area.

-Visit the National Parks and Wildlife Service South Australia website to plan your visit.
+Find out more about visiting South Australia’s desert parks.
 You might also like to visit these desert hotspots on the way.

 Log in to Disqus, Facebook, Twitter or Google to make a comment.
 If you would prefer not to log in you can still make a comment by selecting 'I'd rather post as a guest' after entering your name and email address.